braintelligencePL/project-manager-kotlin/README.md

 * [ ] `PATCH: /projects/:id/ended` - close project when features are done <br><br>

 Needs and constraints:
 * No `if` statements!
 We can do better in Kotlin.
-Not something that you should avoid at any cost (just simple kata).
+Not something that you should avoid at any cost (its a just simple kata).
 * ProjectStatus or ProjectFeatureStatus -> `Status` must be valid (TO_DO, IN_PROGRESS...)
 * `PriorityLevel` for project features must be valid (HIGH, MEDIUM, NOT_DEFINED...)